Glossary

 Christmas and New Year holiday period

-The vacation period between the end of the academic year, normally in November, and the start of the next academic year normally at the end of February or start of March.
+The holiday period between the end of the year, normally in November, and the start of the next year normally at the end of February or start of March.

 Citizenship

-You are usually automatically a citizen of the country in which you were born, but you may also hold citizenship for another country, if your parents or ancestors originally came from another country.
+You are usually a citizen of the country in which you were born, depending on where your parents are born.
+You may also hold citizenship for another country if your parents or ancestors originally came from another country.
 Your citizenship will be listed in your passport.

 Civil union